Single Origin Coffee vs Blends. which is right for you?

 Let’s dive (not literally) into the depths of single origin coffee.

-Bean origin matters because factors such as the soil type, climate, production and processing methods shape the final flavor – from the aroma to the aftertaste.
+Bean origin matters because factors such as the soil type, climate, production and processing methods shape the final flavour – from the aroma to the aftertaste.

 So what does ‘single origin’ actually mean?
 Well, there are different types of geographical origins that are included in this umbrella term.